-- 29. During the planning of ECHUI, WFP and UNICEF sought to catalyse international action by incorporating their joint work into the mainstream of their organizations and strategic plans at the Headquarters, regional and country levels.
+- 28. During the planning of ECHUI, WFP and UNICEF sought to catalyse international action by incorporating their joint work into the mainstream of their organizations and strategic plans at the Headquarters, regional and country levels.
 Spontaneous requests to be associated with planning of the initiative were received through WFP and UNICEF regional offices in Africa, Asia and Latin America and the Caribbean.
-Joint actions have been initiated or interest expressed in 32 countries where WFP and UNICEF are present; most of these countries participated in regional consultations. - 30.
+Joint actions have been initiated or interest expressed in 32 countries where WFP and UNICEF are present; most of these countries participated in regional consultations. - 29.
 All three tiers of participation country, regional and Headquarters have been made possible by improved programme and management efficiency, including assessment and analysis of child and maternal undernutrition issues that are more closely linked to maternal and child health issues, and more exacting analysis of cross-sectoral inputs on, for example, education for children and gender equality.
-Planning activities are also better coordinated and integrated into multiple-purpose mission travel, achieving economies of scale and purpose for both organizations. - 31.
+Planning activities are also better coordinated and integrated into multiple-purpose mission travel, achieving economies of scale and purpose for both organizations. - 30.
 As the initiative's planning phase moves into the implementation phase in 2007, a principal aim will be continued integration of tasks and exploration of areas where efficiency and effectiveness are possible at all levels, with existing resources.
 For example, it will be possible to integrate planning and review exercises for a range of child and maternal health, education and other components, thus precluding the need for separate consultations devoted to ECHUI alone.
-This has already been demonstrated in Latin America and the Caribbean, where a joint regional management team meeting covered the initiative, United Nations reform and linkages between the two. - 32.
-The approved and forthcoming country cooperation programmes of each agency will continue to be the primary vehicles for support to national initiatives and frameworks relating to hunger and undernutrition. - 33.
-As the first year of ECHUI implementation proceeds, the consultation process between the United Nations Country Team and national and international partners will make it possible to consider more fully whether additional resources will be needed, particularly for country programmes where collaboration has already begun.
+This has already been demonstrated in Latin America and the Caribbean, where a joint regional management team meeting covered the initiative, United Nations reform and linkages between the two.
+A further example is the linkage of the initiative with investments in areas such as basic education and school feeding, which address the inter-generational transmission of poverty.

+31. The approved and forthcoming country cooperation programmes of WFP and UNICEF, which are part of the UNDAF process led by national partners, will continue to be the primary vehicles for support to national initiatives and frameworks relating to hunger and undernutrition.

-- 34. Cost estimates can be broken down into two broad categories: (1) costs of funding a small, joint execution team to support the initiative's work; and (2) estimated costs of reorienting and refocusing internal units/divisions in each organization within the framework of their respective strategic plans, to contribute to addressing the following ECHUI goals: - A) Providing leadership to the initiative: A small, joint execution team of WFP and UNICEF personnel drawn from other responsibilities will be required to support the initiative and service both the Steering Committee two Executive Directors of WFP and UNICEF and the Chair of the Partners' Group and the Partners' Group.
-Other responsibilities will include: - > management of partnership development processes; - best practice and "how to" documentation; - > joint policy guidelines; - > establishment and maintenance of strategic partnerships; - development of community approaches; - costing and resource tracking work.
+- 32. As the first year of ECHUI implementation proceeds, the consultation process between the United Nations country teams and national and international partners will make it possible to consider more fully whether additional resources will be needed, particularly for country programmes where collaboration has already begun. - 33.
+Cost estimates can be broken down into two broad categories: (i) costs of funding a small, joint execution team to support the initiative's work; and (ii) estimated costs of reorienting and refocusing internal units/divisions in each organization within the framework of their strategic plans, to contribute to addressing the following ECHUI goals: - A) Providing leadership to the initiative: A small, joint execution team of WFP and UNICEF personnel drawn from other responsibilities will be required to support the initiative and service both the Steering Committee two Executive Directors of WFP and UNICEF and the Chair of the Partners' Group and the Partners' Group.
+Other responsibilities will include: - > management of partnership development processes; - best practice and "how to" documentation; - > joint policy guidelines; - > establishment and maintenance of strategic partnerships; - development of community approaches; - > costing and resource tracking work.

-The estimated costs of approximately US\$3 million per annum are expected to be provided by supporting foundations, the private sector or other partner organizations.
+The estimated costs of approximately US\$3 million per annum are expected to be provided by supporting foundations, the private sector and/or other partner organizations.